Typhoon Ewiniar (2024): Japan

 Sustained winds of 20 km/h were recorded as the storm passed directly over the island of Minamidaitōjima.
 Intense winds occurred in Kitadaitō, Okinawa.
 A maximum wind gust of 89 km/h was recorded.
 Accumulated rainfall totaled 52.5 mm in the village of Miyake, Tokyo, and 36 mm in Chuo Ward.

 Retirement

 On February 20, 2025, PAGASA announced that the name Aghon was retired from the rotating naming lists after it caused over ₱1 billion pesos in damage throughout its onslaught despite its first usage and it will never be used again as a typhoon name within the Philippine Area of Responsibility.
 It will be replaced with Amuyao — a Filipino local name for a mountain in Mountain Province — for the 2028 season.

 At their 57th Session in February 2025, the ESCAP/WMO Typhoon Committee announced that the name Ewiniar, along with eight others, would be retired from the naming lists for the Western Pacific.
+In the spring of 2026, the name will be replaced with Tirou for the future seasons, which is a respectful way to say "excuse me" in Chuukese.